mooalot/zustand-namespaces/README.md

 - **createNamespace**: Creates a new state namespace.
 - **namespaced**: Combines namespaces into a single state creation method.
-- **getNamespaceHook**: Generates hooks for accessing namespace states.
-- **getNamespaceHooks**: Creates hooks for multiple namespaces.
 - **spreadNamespaces**: Merges namespace data into a parent state.
 - **toNamespace**: Extracts a namespace's state from the parent state.
 - **fromNamespace**: Converts namespace state to parent state.
-- **partializeNamespace**: Creates a partialized version of a namespace’s state.
 - **partializeNamespaces**: Partializes multiple namespaces at once.

 For full documentation, visit the [repository](https://github.com/mooalot/zustand-namespaces).